 And I totally agree.
 Our energy, willpower, and motivation will fade when we make decisions and take actions.
 We used up our mental power like our phone’s battery.

-And if you want to have a great day, you must have a great start, which is why your morning is absolutely important.
+And if you want to have a great day, you need to have a great start, which is why your morning is absolutely important.

 Remember, your morning sets the tone of your day.
 If you start your morning weak, it may affect your entire day.